Latest1 information on COVID-19

 3. Individuals must have received adequate prior therapy including at a minimum:

-- anti-CD20 monoclonal antibody unless investigator determines that tumor is
+* Anti-cluster of differentiate 20 (anti-CD20) monoclonal antibody unless investigator determines that tumor is CD20-negative; and

 5. Age 18 years or older